-Brian has directed several outdoor and corporate events including:
+Brian has directed several theatre and corporate events and is known for his work on major outdoor events including:

-For Events South Australia, a divison of the South Australian Tourism Commission.
-170 moving theatrical sets, including more than 60 floats, 15 bands, 265 clowns and over 2000 performers parading through the streets of Adelaide South Australia over 3.3 kilometers bringing in the Christmas season and Father Christmas.
+For Events South Australia, a division of the South Australian Tourism Commission.
+170 moving theatrical sets, including more than 60 floats, 15 bands, 265 clowns and over 2000 performers parading through the streets of Adelaide South Australia over 3.3 kilometres celebrating the start of the Christmas season and the arrival of Father Christmas in Adelaide.
 This event closes the city every second Saturday in November attracting live audiences of 320,000 and television audiences of 170,000 locally.
-The event has also been telecast globally through the Thai Global Network reaching millions of viewers globally.
+The event has also been telecast through the Thai Global Network reaching millions of viewers globally.